flitz-be/helm-charts/charts/lndhub/README.md

 * Kubernetes 1.8+
 * A Redis database
 * An LND node (possibly running in the same k8s namespace or cluster).
 Install with [Fold's lnd chart](https://github.com/thesis/helm-charts).
+* Nginx and Cert-manager running in your cluster

 - Create a secret with config:
 ```